An Energy-Based Prior for Generative Saliency: Experimental Results

-\textbf{Applying the proposed stochastic framework to SOTA saliency detection model:} As general generative models, we apply our EBM prior based generative models to existing SOTA RGB and RGB-D saliency detection models.
-Especially, we choose VST \cite{Liu_2021_ICCV_VST} as the base model as it provides models for both RGB and RGB-D saliency detection.
-The performance is shown in Table \ref{tab:applying_generative_sod}, where we also show performance of the original deterministic VST model \cite{Liu_2021_ICCV_VST} for clear reference.
-Specifically, the generative VST models are achieved following the same manner as our generative models in Table \ref{tab:backbone_analysis_rgb_sod} and Table \ref{tab:backbone_analysis_rgbd_sod}.
-Given the backbone features $\{s_k\}_{k=1}^3$ of the RGB image $x$, and the posterior latent variable $z^+$ in Eq.~\ref{eq:MCMC_post}, we concatenate $z^+$ with the finer scale feature $s_3$, and feed the concatenated feature to two linear layers with GELU in between.
-The output of the two linear layers $s'_3$ shares the same dimension as $s_3$, which will be used instead of $s_3$ in the following.

-Table \ref{tab:applying_generative_sod} shows similar deterministic performance of the EBM prior based generative VST \cite{Liu_2021_ICCV_VST} compared with the deterministic VST \cite{Liu_2021_ICCV_VST}, where the deterministic performance is achieved by sampling ten iterations from the EBM prior model, and performance of the mean predictions are reported.
-We further visualize the generated uncertainty maps of the stochastic RGB saliency detection models in Fig.~\ref{fig:visual_comparison_applying_sod}. \Rev{The visualization results show that although our generative saliency models may not significantly improve the deterministic performance, the generated uncertainty map can explain model prediction, highlighting the less accurate prediction regions, leading to explainable saliency detection.}
+As general generative models, we apply our proposed EBM prior-based generative frameworks to the existing SOTA RGB and RGB-D saliency detection models.
+Especially, we choose VST \cite{Liu_2021_ICCV_VST} as the base model as it provides models for both RGB and RGB-D saliency detection tasks.
+The performance is shown in Table \ref{tab:applying_generative_sod}, where we also include performance of the original deterministic VST model \cite{Liu_2021_ICCV_VST} for reference.
+Specifically, the generative VST models are achieved by following the same manner as our generative models presented in Table \ref{tab:backbone_analysis_rgb_sod} and Table \ref{tab:backbone_analysis_rgbd_sod}.
+Table \ref{tab:applying_generative_sod} shows similar deterministic performance of the EBM prior-based generative VST \cite{Liu_2021_ICCV_VST} compared with the deterministic VST \cite{Liu_2021_ICCV_VST}, where the deterministic performance is achieved by sampling ten iterations from the EBM prior model, and performance of the mean predictions are reported.
+Table \ref{tab:applying_generative_sod} indicates that the EBM prior-based generative VST has comparable deterministic performance with the deterministic VST \cite{Liu_2021_ICCV_VST}.
+The deterministic performance is obtained by sampling ten latent vectors from the EBM prior model, and then computing the average performance over the ten trials of predictions.
+We further visualize the generated uncertainty maps of the stochastic RGB saliency detection models in Figure~\ref{fig:visual_comparison_applying_sod}. \Rev{The visualizations demonstrate that while our generative VST saliency models may not significantly improve the VST performance, they are able to generate uncertainty maps that help explain the prediction behavior of the models and reveal the stochastic nature of salient object prediction in humans.}

-\subsection{Hyperparameter Analysis}
+\subsubsection{Hyperparameter Analysis}